ubuntu-flutter-community/musicpod/README.md

 ## MusicPod Level 2

+- [ ] Big feature: add a shop to buy digital audio for your collection
 - [ ] streaming provider agnostic sharing links
 - [ ] additional tag-grid view for the radio page
 - [ ] option to download podcasts